Nature Watching on your doorstep

 BirdWatching UK give us some tips on nature watching on your doorstep.
-Once you have created a garden that attracts birds and nature, it is time to sit back and enjoy it.
+Once you have created a garden that attracts birds and nature (read our how to attract birds to your garden), it is time to sit back and enjoy it.
 The great thing is, you’ll be watching at close quarters, and you can sit back and let the birds and other creatures come to you.

 Bird Watching Equipment